-This course provides students enrolled in the Doctor of Medicine more detailed experience in medical research.
+This program provides students enrolled in the Doctor of Medicine more detailed experience in medical research.

 Alternative entry options apply for this degree.
 Please see our handbook for details.